Download a FREE E-Book with 20 Easy Weeknight Dinners

 French toast is all about cinnamon, vanilla, and buttery bread.
 This overnight french toast casserole recipe was created with all of those familiar flavors in mind.

 All you have to do is prep the baked french toast casserole in the evening, let it soak in the fridge overnight, and then bake it when you are ready to eat.
 Brunch just got a whole lot sweeter (and easier).
+Imagine waking up on Christmas morning and all you need to do is pop this into the oven.

 Above view of a slice of french toast casserole that was soaked overnight